The Art of Kava Tasting on Your Vanuatu

 eaten to remove the aftertaste from the mouth.
 Kava tasting is truly a unique experience.

-benefits differ depending on whom you ask on the island.
-It is important to note that while kava is not alcoholic,
+differ depending on whom you ask on the island.
+It is important to note that while kava is not alcoholic, it does

 Although the shells range in size, typically two to four shells are